UPC-ViRVIG/BayesianSSD/README.md

 ```

 It is important to execute both programs in the same directory; otherwise, the viewer will not find the output folder with the results.

+## Limitations

+As mentioned in the paper's conclusions, there is a relationship between the input parameters.
+If we are forcing a high smoothness of the field and the normals have a high variance, then the final field gradient might not have magnitude one near the points.
+Also, if the variance of the gradient is too low, this can produce instabilities in the system, which will result in more solver iterations and less accurate results.
+Both reconstruction executables print a `Mean gradient magnitude at the points: 0.96`, which can be used to diagnose these two cases.
+This value should be between [0.9, 0.98].
+This value can be changed by playing with the configuration parameter `gradientStd` without affecting the resulting uncertainty critically.

+TODO: An interesting addition to the algorithm could be selecting this value automatically.